Katikistan/Notes/Networking.md

 The highest layer of the OSI model, the application layer is responsible for providing the interface between the network and the applications that run on it.
 This layer is responsible for providing services to the user such as email, file transfer(HTTP), and web access.

-This layer interacts directly with the application and end-user, and provides services such as email, file transfer, and web access.
+This layer interacts directly with the application and end-user.
 Protocols that apply to this layer include HTTP (Hypertext Transfer Protocol), FTP (File Transfer Protocol), and SMTP (Simple Mail Transfer Protocol).
 ### Transport Layer
 The transport layer is responsible for providing end-to-end communication between devices on the network.
 It is responsible for providing reliable communication, flow control, and error recovery.

 This layer provides end-to-end communication between applications.
 Protocols that apply to this layer include TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
+Protocols such as HTTP use TCP to transport files.
 ### Network Layer
 The network layer is responsible for providing routing and switching services.
 It is responsible for determining the best path for data to travel from one device to another and for managing the flow of data across the network.

 This layer is responsible for routing and forwarding packets through a network.
 Protocols that apply to this layer include IP (Internet Protocol) and ICMP (Internet Control Message Protocol).
 ### Link Layer
 The link layer is responsible for providing communication between devices on the same network segment.
 It is responsible for providing services such as error detection, flow control, and addressing.

 This layer provides a reliable link between devices on a network.
 Protocols that apply to this layer include MAC (Media Access Control) and LLC (Logical Link Control).